 Zoning verification for a specific property confirms the zoning classification assigned to a property and determines if a proposed use is permitted within the given zoning district.
 Zoning verification generally is required to obtain a building permit, sign permit, or business license.
-To obtain a zoning verification, a site address or tax parcel number is needed and must be brought with you to the Community Development Department.
+To obtain a zoning verification, a site address or tax parcel number is needed and must be brought with you to the Community & Economic Development Department.
 You may also review the zoning classification of specific property using the Geographic Information System (GIS), and review a list of applicable design standards and permitted uses for the zoning classification in the Unified Land Development Code (ULDC).

 Zoning Certification Letters

 All zoning certification requests shall be emailed to email@example.com.
 When requesting a zoning certification letter, provide the contact information, site address and/or tax parcel number and any other additional zoning related information.
 An "as-built" boundary survey/plat will be required for any confirmations relative to existing and/or nonconforming conditions related to zoning.
 Staff requires a minimum of three business days to fulfill the request.
 Please ensure that you allow additional processing time for more detailed requests.
 A fee of $25 can be paid online, by mail or in person.
 Online payment instructions will be emailed to you prior to the letter being issued.

 Another function of the Planning Division is to review and approve for recording boundary survey/plats for a simple subdivision or combination of properties, in accordance with O.C.G.A. § 15-6-67 and the ULDC.
 Staff requires a minimum of three business days to fulfill the request.
 Please ensure that you allow additional processing time for more detailed requests.
 There is a fee of $25 which can be paid online or in person.
 Large-scale subdivisions or subdivisions involving the construction of a road requires the review of a preliminary and final plat as part of the Civil Plan Review process.